-Fig. 23.
+Fig. 13.
 Slider acceleration responses for 0.3mm clearance size at joint B for different crank speeds (a) 800rpm (b) 1200rpm (c) 2500rpm (d) 5000rpm

-Fig. 24.
-Joint reaction force responses for 0.3mm clearance size at joint B for different crank speeds (a) 800rpm (b) 1200rpm (c) 2500rpm (d) 5000rpm
+Fig. 15.
+Crank torque responses for 0.3mm clearance size at joint B for different crank speeds (a) 800rpm (b) 1200rpm (c) 2500rpm (d) 5000rpm

-Figures 23(a) to 25(d) show that increasing the rotational speed of the crank, the mechanism experiences increased peaks of the slider acceleration, joint reaction force and the crank moment due to collisions between the journal and the bearing of the clearance Joint B. However the Poincaré maps presented in Figures 26(a) to 26(d) show that when the crank speed is increased from 800rpm to 5000rpm while holding the radial clearance of Joint B constant, the behavior of the system changes from periodic to quasi-periodic and then to chaotic at a speed of 5000rpm.
-This behavior is different from the one witnessed when only Joint A was modeled as a revolute clearance joint, in which the behavior changes from chaotic to periodic when the speed of the crank is increased as shown in Figures 22(a) to 22(d).
+Fig. 14.
+Joint reaction force responses for 0.3mm clearance size at joint B for different crank speeds (a) 800rpm (b) 1200rpm (c) 2500rpm (d) 5000rpm in Figs. 16(a) to 16(d) show that when the crank speed is increased from 800rpm to 5000rpm while holding the radial clearance of Joint B constant, the behavior of the system changes from periodic to quasi-periodic and then to chaotic at a speed of 5000rpm.
+This behavior is different from the one witnessed when only Joint A was modeled as a revolute clearance joint, in which the behavior changes from chaotic to periodic when the speed of the crank is increased as shown in Figs. 12(a) to 12(d).
 Although, the crank speed variations in the mechanism show almost the same effects on the dynamic response of the system with differently positioned clearance joints, a closer analysis shows that increasing the driving speed of a mechanism, the behavior of the mechanism may change from either periodic to chaotic, or chaotic to periodic depending on which joint has clearance.
 Therefore in order to design effective controllers for eliminating fully the chaotic behaviors brought about by the non-linearities of joints with clearances, the dynamic effect of each joint on the system should be understood, that is, the effects of driving speeds in one clearance joint cannot be used as a general case in a mechanical system.